raleel/cfi-srd/0010_Spells.md

 When this spell is cast, the cleric is instantly teleported to a pre-designated sanctuary, and a designated arrival point no larger than 10-foot radii.
 There is no limit to the actual Range teleported, including between multiple planes.
 Within a single plane, there is no chance of a mishap, however, crossing even one plane gives a Fumble chance of 91-00%, two planes give a Fumble on a roll of 81-00%, and so on.
 This replaces the caster's normal Fumble chance.
 A Fumble when crossing planes signifies that the cleric is irrevocably lost.
 Fumbles within a single plane follow the normal rules.

-In addition to themselves and any carried equipment, the cleric may transport another 3 SIZ/9 'Things' per Intensity.
+In addition to themselves and any carried equipment, the cleric may transport another 3 objects per Intensity, each no bigger than SIZ/9 'Things'.
 The additional material transported may be treasure, equipment, or living beings.
 However, transported creatures must have the spell cast at a sufficient level of Intensity to cover any carried equipment.